Bosonic Quantum Gravity According to the Global One-Dimensionality Conjecture: Wheeler-DeWitt Geometrodynamics

 or in more conventional form

 where $H_i=h_{ij}H^j$, and

 are structure constants of diffeomorphism group.
 Commutators (\ref{com1}-\ref{com3}) show the first-class constrained system property.

-The Wheeler--DeWitt equation (\ref{wdw}) has been studied intensively since 30 years \cite{qgr1,qgr2,a-v,qgr3,qgr4,qgr5,qgr6,qgr7,qgr8,qgr9,qgr10,qgr11,qgr12,qgr13,qgr14,qgr15,qgr16,qgr17,qgr18,qgr19,qgr20,qgr21,qgr22,qgr23,qgr24,qgr25,qgr26,qgr27,qgr28,qgr29}.
-In fact, this is an equation on superspace \cite{sup}, defined as a space of all equivalence class of metrics related by the action of the diffeomorphism group of a compact, connected, orientable, Hausdorff, $C^\infty$ 3-dimensional spacelike manifold without boundary $\partial M$.
-If $Riem(\partial M)$ consists all $C^\infty$ Riemannian metrics on $\partial M$, and $Dif\!f(\partial M)$ is a group of all $C^\infty$ diffeomorphisms of $\partial M$ that preserve orientation, then the Wheeler superspace $S(\partial M)$ is the space of all orbits of $Dif\!f(\partial M)$, \emph{i.e.} $S(\partial M)=Riem(\partial M)/Dif\!f(\partial M)$. $S(\partial M)$ is a connected, second-countable, metrizeable space.
-All geometries with the same kind of symmetry are manifold in $S(\partial M)$ - they have homeomorphic neighbouhoods.
-However, symmetric geometries neighbourhoods are not homeomorphic to nonsymmetric geometries ones, and by this $S(\partial M)$ is not manifold.
-Superspace can be decomposed by its subspaces on a countable, partially-ordered, $C^\infty$-Fr$\mathrm{\acute{e}}$chet manifold partition, that is an inverted stratification indexed by the symmetry type - geometries with a given symmetry are completely contained within the boundary of less symmetric geometries.
-The minisuperspace models, \emph{i.e.} Quantum Cosmology \cite{min1,min2,min3,min4,min5,min6,min7}, study certain strata of superspace.
-Fischer \cite{sup} proved by suitable choice of a subgroup of $Dif\!f(\partial M)$ and by action of this subgroup on $Riem(\partial M)$, for n-dimensional $\partial M$ the superspace $S(\partial M)$ can be extended to a manifold $S_e(\partial M)$ such that $\dim S_e(\partial M)/S(\partial M)=n(n+1)$.
+Since the late 1960s, that is more than thirty years, quantum geometrodynamics based on the Wheeler--DeWitt equation (\ref{wdw}) has been studied with a quite well intensity, Cf. the Refs. \cite{qgr1}-\cite{qgr29}, but the general way to its solution is still unknown, and the only simplest situations merely related to cosmology are well described.
+This equation is an evolutionary equation on $S(\partial M)$, well known as the Wheeler superspace \cite{sup}, which is defined as a space of all equivalence class of metrics related by the action of the diffeomorphism group of a compact, connected, orientable, Hausdorff, $C^\infty$ 3-dimensional spacelike manifold without a boundary $\partial M$.
+Defining $Riem(\partial M)$ as consisting of all $C^\infty$ Riemannian metrics on $\partial M$, and $Dif\!f(\partial M)$ as a group of all $C^\infty$ diffeomorphisms of $\partial M$ that preserve orientation, the Wheeler superspace $S(\partial M)$ becomes the space of all orbits of $Dif\!f(\partial M)$, that is formally $S(\partial M)=Riem(\partial M)/Dif\!f(\partial M)$. $S(\partial M)$ is a connected, second-countable, metrizeable space.
+All geometries with the same kind of symmetry are manifold in $S(\partial M)$, that is they have homeomorphic neighbouhoods.
+However, symmetric geometries' neighbourhoods are not homeomorphic to nonsymmetric geometries' ones, and, for this reason, $S(\partial M)$ is not a manifold.
+Superspace can be decomposed by its subspaces on a countable, partially-ordered, $C^\infty$-Fr$\mathrm{\acute{e}}$chet manifold partition, that is an inverted stratification indexed by the symmetry type, or, in other words, geometries with a given symmetry are completely contained within the boundary of less symmetric geometries.
+The mostly studied situations are the so-called minisuperspace models which define purely quantum cosmological part of the Wheeler-DeWitt equation, Cf. the Refs. \cite{min1}-\cite{min7}, which formally study a certain specific strata of the superspace.
+Fischer \cite{sup} proved that through both a suitable choice of a subgroup of $Dif\!f(\partial M)$ and action of this subgroup on $Riem(\partial M)$, for $n$-dimensional boundary $\partial M$ the superspace $S(\partial M)$ can be extended to a manifold $S_e(\partial M)$ such that $\dim S_e(\partial M)/S(\partial M)=n(n+1)$.